 In the United States, these gemstones have been discovered in California and Colorado.

 Topaz was once thought to fortify the psyche, enhance wisdom, and avoid mental clutters.
 It was also thought to prepare oneself for sudden passing.

-Brazil is the biggest producer of Topaz, the most important one being the Minas Geranis district.
-Gemstones are likewise found in Russia, the Ukraine, Pakistan, Scotland, Japan, and Sri Lanka.
+Brazil is the biggest producer of Topaz, the most important being the Minas Geranis district.
+Gemstones are likewise found in Russia, Ukraine, Pakistan, Scotland, Japan, and Sri Lanka.

 Citrine is also found in Russia’s Ural Mountains, as well as in Madagascar, Bolivia, France, Hungary, and Uruguay.

-Unlike something like Aqua Aura, Topaz is a stone of joy, energy, creativity, and peace of mind.
-Compassion, hopefulness, mental strength, and thoughtfulness are also traits connected with Topaz.
+Unlike Aqua Aura, Topaz is a stone of joy, energy, creativity, and peace of mind.
+Compassion, hopefulness, mental strength, and thoughtfulness are also traits of Topaz.